flycheck/flycheck/doc/languages.rst

       .. defcustom:: flycheck-erlang-rebar3-profile

          The profile to use when compiling, e.g. "default" or "test".
-         The default value is nil which will use test profile in test directories and default profile otherwise.
+         The default value is nil which will use the test profile in test directories, the eqc profile in eqc directories and the default profile otherwise.

 .. supported-language:: ERuby